A guide to the best street art south of the river… Windsor edition. For simple inspiration, or the perfect Insta selfie backdrop.

 Starting in Windsor…

 Around twelve metres long and four metres high these bad boys are sure to catch you by surprise.
-Just off the main drag of Chapel Street before Morris Jones Restaurant and Bar, stroll down this street, take a peak down the sneaky lane way and you’ll go ‘wow!’.
+Just off the main drag of Chapel Street before Morris Jones Restaurant and Bar, stroll down the side street, take a peak down the sneaky lane way and you’ll be wow’d!

 Tom Gerrard is a Melbourne based contemporary artist known for his paintings and murals of urban landscapes and used objects.
 This is one of the biggest walls he’s ever painted and he managed to do it with just a roller and pole!